Drivers License for Boats Florida

 The best time for manatees are the winter months.
 Then, the animals swim to warm coastal waters.
 They also follow rivers upstream and thus can be spotted in the interior of the state.
 An ideal place to see many of the animals at once is the Crystal River.
 There, you can also swim, respectively snorkel with manatees.
 If you want to see manatees in Tampa, you should head for the power plant near Apollo Beach – a favorite spot for manatees thanks to warm water temperatures.

-If you would like to know more interesting information about manatees click here.
+Would you like to learn more?
+In the following you will find a lot more interesting information about manatees

 The Sunshine State is home to a primeval reptile that was already around at the time of the dinosaurs: Florida´s alligators live in rivers, swamps and lakes.
 Sometimes they are even found on walking paths near the water and gulf courses.
 Alligators in the sewers, however, are only an urban myth.